mwmacmahon/experimentdataanalysis/README.txt

     develop/main branches affect other branches downstream!

 DOCUMENTATION:
+-Erm, none yet.
+Except this readme and function docstrings.
 -Working on implementing auto-generated documentation from the "docstrings"
     at the beginning of each python function/class/etc, using Sphinx.
 -Command line "make html" in project dir to rebuild documentation.